Who We Are

-Farmers and Merchants changes name to Community Bank of Mississippi.
+Farmers and Merchants changes its name to Community Bank of Mississippi.

-Community Bancshares forms Community Operations, Inc., a whollyowned subsidiary of the holding company that serves the operations needs of its member banks.
+After acquiring other banks, Community Bancshares forms Community Operations, Inc., a wholly owned subsidiary of the holding company to serve the needs of its member banks.

-Community Bancshares is named one of Mississippi’s fastest-growing private companies by the Mississippi Business Journal’s annual survey.
+After being named one of Mississippi’s fastest-growing private companies by the Mississippi Business Journal, Community Bancshares surpasses $1 billion in assets.

 Community Bancshares surpasses the $2 billion in assets milestone.

 In the midst of several new branches and regional centers being created, the Mississippi Business Journal names Community Bank one of the “Best Places to Work” for seven years.

 2015 – 2017

 Community Bank holds the highest spot in loan volume for the state of Mississippi, and the American Bankers Association also ranks it in the Top 25 "Best Banks to Work For" in the country.